Excerion/maxwell/README.md

 ### Preview

-What follows is *an estimate* of what the layout looks like.
+What follows is an *approximation* of what the layout looks like.
 There are actually some differences.
 For example, this is made for keyboard that have backspace to the left of return, but this is not shown in the picture.

 ![preview](preview.bmp)